helm/helm-www/content/en/docs/helm/helm_search_repo.md

 ### Options

 ```
       --devel                      use development versions (alpha, beta, and release candidate releases), too.
 Equivalent to version '>0.0.0-0'.
 If --version is set, this is ignored
   -h, --help                       help for repo
+      --hide-validation-warnings   hide validation warnings while indexing repository
       --max-col-width uint         maximum column width for output table (default 50)
   -o, --output format              prints the output in the specified format.
 Allowed values: table, json, yaml (default table)
   -r, --regexp                     use regular expressions for searching repositories you have added
       --version string             search using semantic versioning constraints on repositories you have added
   -l, --versions                   show the long listing, with each version of each chart on its own line, for repositories you have added
 ```

 ### Options inherited from parent commands